SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 ### Operations

-A payment resource has a set of operations that can be performed on it, from its creation to its completion.
+When a payment resource is created and during its lifetime, it will have a set of operations that can be performed on it.
-The operations available at any given time vary between payment instruments and depends on the current state of the payment resource.
+Which operations are available will vary depending on the state of the payment resource, what the access token is authorized to do, etc.
 A list of possible operations for Swish Payments and their explanation is given below.